European-Cyclists-Federation/European-Cyclists-Federation.github.io/README.md

 ##  Contraflow cycling

   > **Definition**
-> <div style="text-align: justify"> The contraflow cycling, is a ratio of local one-way streets with contraflow cycling allowed to the total length of local one-way streets.
+> <div style="text-align: justify"> Contraflow cycling, is a ratio of local one-way streets with contraflow cycling allowed to the total length of local one-way streets.
 Please visit our methodology section to obtain more insights on the data processing.  </div>
 <br>

-The barchart ilustrates the top 20 countries with highest ratio of contraflow cycling.
-By hovering the mouse, aditional information is displayed.
+The barchart ilustrates the 20 countries with the highest ratio of contraflow cycling.
+By hovering the cursor over the chart, additional information is displayed.
 <br>
 <iframe src= "Images/Ratio Contraflow.html" height="500" width="700" name="iframe_a" title="Iframe Example"></iframe>
 <br>